altimac/SCEvents/README.md

 Mods made to mz2's original code:

-- removed custom SCEventStreamEventFlags to use FSEvent's constants. (they were redefined with the same values, but incomplete since 10.7...)
+- removed custom SCEventStreamEventFlags to use FSEvent's standard constants. (they were redefined with the same values, but incomplete since 10.7 and I prepare for the future)
-- I'm trying to use the new (10.7+) kFSEventStreamCreateFlagFileEvents flag to get _file_ events instead of _directory_ events!
+- I'm willing to be compatibble with the new (10.7+) kFSEventStreamCreateFlagFileEvents flag to get _file_ events instead of _directory_ events
+- optimized code (NSSet vs NSArray, and misuse of conformsToProtocol: method).
+This is a required protocol method so compiler checked the conformance for us...
+- You now have to pass some flags (or 0) to the startWatchingPaths:... methods in order to modify the way the stream is created.
+===